-Stephen Burns was born in Dudley, Worcestershire in 1921, the oldest of the four children of John and Sarah (Sally) Burns.
-John Burns had served in the Gordon Highlanders during the First World War, and they moved back to his home town of Manchester for a while during Stephen’s childhood.
-As a reservist, his father was called up at the outset of war, and served in the Royal Engineers.
+Stephen Burns was born in Dudley, Worcestershire on 27 December 1920, the oldest of the four children of John and Sarah (Sally) Burns.
+John Burns was a labourer in a steel works.
+He had served in the Gordon Highlanders during the First World War, and they moved back to his home town of Manchester for a while during Stephen’s childhood.
+As a reservist, his father was called up at the outset of the Second World War, and served in the Royal Engineers.

-Burns flew with Rice and the rest of his crew on the handful of successful operations tjhey undertook between the Dams Raid and December 1943, and was promoted to Flight Sergeant.
-However, the crew’s luck ran out on 20 December when they were hit by flak 14,000 feet above Merbes-Le Chateau in Belgium.
+Burns flew with Rice and the rest of his crew on the handful of successful operations they undertook between the Dams Raid and December 1943, and was promoted to Flight Sergeant.
+However, the crew’s luck ran out on 20 December when they were shot down 14,000 feet above Merbes-Le Chateau in Belgium.
 Although Rice gave the order to bale out, there wasn’t time and the aircraft exploded.
 Rice seems to have been thrown clear by the explosion, and somehow landed in a wood but the bodies of the remaining six crew members were found in the wreckage, and they were buried in Gosselies Communal Cemetery, near Hainaut, Belgium.

-Burns had been due to be best man at the wedding of another gunner on this operation, who visited the family afterwards and told them what he had witnessed.
-After the war, Stephen’s brother John visited the grave, and was given a pair of gloves belonging to Stephen, which had apparently been retrieved from the wreckage by local villagers.
-They had taken articles from all the bodies so that if relatives came visiting, they could be given some small memento of their loved one.
+A few weeks earlier, Burns had been best man at the wedding of Sgt Bill Haworth, Les Munro’s gunner.
+Haworth flew on the same operation on 20 December and apparently witnessed the shooting down of Rice’s aircraft.
+He visited the family afterwards and told them what he had seen.
+After the war, Burns’s brother John visited the grave, and was given a pair of gloves belonging to Stephen Burns, which had apparently been retrieved from the wreckage by local villagers.
+They had taken articles from all the bodies so that if relatives came visiting they could be given some small memento of their loved one.

 [Thanks to the St John’s Church Preservation Group for their help with this article.]